 I like to use different types of sugar when I make my desserts.
 They all have their place.
 Since I wanted this one to be more diet-worthy, I decided to try a lower Glycemic Index (GI) sugar: organic brown coconut sugar.
 It is still a natural sweetener, and I find it about the same sweetness as regular brown sugar, maybe slightly less.
 However, it doesn’t have the bitter flavor that many alternate sweeteners have.

-As a dark sweeetener, it does make the jell color darker, and imparts an earthier, molasses-like flavor (but not that intense, more like a light brown sugar).
+As a dark sweeetener, it does make the blood orange and meyer lemon jell color darker, and imparts an earthier, molasses-like flavor (but not that intense, more like a light brown sugar).
 It’s perfect for deep red jells.
 For my strawberry lemonade version I used regular sugar because I didn’t want it darkened.
 Honey is another good choice.
 You can choose which works best.

 The Technique Of Gelatine